Saunas Nudity and Etiquette

 Finally, it's always a good idea to pay attention to posted rules and follow the example set by sauna regulars.
 And whether you're sitting in your shorts at a Baltimore YMCA or experiencing a traditional savusauna nude in the taiga forests of northern Finland, remember to relax.
 Let the heat do its work and lose yourself in a cleansing rite as old as civilization itself.

-Explore the links on the next page to learn even more about saunas and skin care.
+Explore the links below to learn even more about saunas and skin care.